How Instagram Made Wine An Aspirational Lifestyle Choice

-Introducing Fancy Another? – a weeklong exploration of what young women's drinking culture in the UK looks like in 2022, with zero percent judgement.

-Wine on Instagram used to look like a glass of white held over a bubble bath and a Boomerang of you cheersing in the air.
-It was cheeky prosecco with the girlies and steaming cups of mulled wine by the ice rink.
+Wine on Instagram used to look like a glass of white held over a bubble bath and a Boomerang of you cheers-ing in the air.
+It was cheeky prosecco with the girlies or steaming cups of mulled wine in Europe.
 Unless you were in a particular corner of the digital world, the detail behind the glass or the bottle itself often didn’t matter as much as the communion of drinking and the knowing, shared experience of getting tipsy after a long day.

 Advertisement

 The stereotyped wine drinker, culturally, has fallen into two buckets: the 'don't care what it is as long as it's in my glass' drinker and the fusty, snobby drinker with exacting standards.
-These have developed in tandem in British culture, thanks to the way wine has been introduced.
+These have developed in tandem, thanks to the way wine has been introduced.

-Historically, wine in the UK was a very elitist drink, says Andrew Misell, director for Wales at Alcohol Change UK.
+Historically, wine was a very elitist drink, says Andrew Misell, director for Wales at Alcohol Change.
 Unlike beer, which has been available from alehouses and pubs for centuries, wine had to be imported and was the preserve of the rich and powerful for a long time.
-"And when wine started to become popular in this country in the 1960s," says Andrew, "it was a very high status product and very expensive."
+"And when wine started to become popular in this country in the 1960s," says Andrew, "it was a very high-status product and very expensive."

 Advertisement